MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterqueue2-getprinterqueueview.md

 Only one [IPrinterQueueView](./nn-printerextension-iprinterqueueview.md) object can be retrieved per [IPrinterQueue2](./nn-printerextension-iprinterqueue2.md) object.
 However it is possible to move around the single view that you retrieve.
 In other words, it is possible to  change the positions of the monitored jobs by invoking [IPrinterQueueView::SetViewRange](./nf-printerextension-iprinterqueueview-setviewrange.md).

-> [!NOTE]
-> There is work underway to implement a cap on the maximum size of the printer queue view.

 ## -see-also